UsernameDiana/Investigation_and_Reporting/Abstracts.md

 ### _Abstract Proposals:_

+> _state the problem_ <br>
+> _say why it is interesting_ <br>
+> _say what your solution achieves_ <br>
+> _say what follows from your solution_ <br>

+**Microservice architecture**

+* Monolithic applications are difficult to maintain as they grow.
+We need another architecture to maintain ease of maintainance.
+* To achieve another architecture we'll have to think about software as individual modules.
+This results in a different development process and new problems to solve.
+* By using a microservice architecture, every application has its own responsibility.
+This makes deployment of changes faster and independent from everything else.
+Also, this results in more configuration files, but they're way more concise, since every project has their own.
+* Dockrization ended up being easier, and the modularization resulted in an easy construction of a docker-compose file for starting up dependency projects locally.

 **Docker containers and Virtual Machines**

 * Working on the same system on local machines with different OS is